Web Design and Internet Glossary

-- Scalability The ability of a piece of software or hardware to expand/grow as if necessary.
+- Scalability The ability of a piece of software or hardware to expand/grow

 A programming language in which programs are the series of commands that are interpreted and then executed one by one.
 Doesn't require the compilation phase, for the price of lower performance.

 An Internet service that stores a vast number of web pages and allows for fast searching among them.
 Also, a piece of software that implements a website search functionality.